mirage/mirage-www/tmpl/wiki/error-handling.md

 Systems 4 and 5 seem to be the only popular options.

 System 4 (exceptions) problems:

-- If a generic exception is raised then it may not be clear whether it comes from the direct module being used or from some module it is using internally.
-  For example, if a `KV_RO` raises `Permission_denied` then it might mean that the user doesn't have permission to read that key, or that the `KV_RO` doesn't have permission to read the underlying block device.
-  It is possible to scope exceptions to modules, instead of using generic ones, if desired (see [functor-exceptions][], although it presents this feature as a possible source of confusion by having two exceptions with the same name).

 - By the time an exception is displayed, the context for it may have been lost.
   For example, it may not be clear to the user seeing "Permission denied" what was being accessed or why.